dencover go digital - We have now launched our brand new online portal to provide a faster, more efficient way for you to submit claims - Learn more

 By pre-existing condition, we mean a medical or dental condition (except for pre-existing periodontal conditions), injury or illness that

 in the 12 months before the started and returns within 24 months of the policy’s start date

 the amount stated on the schedule that you agree to pay each month in return for the cover we provide.

-the period after the start date during which we will not cover you for dental treatment that is identified as being clinically necessary, whether or not the treatment actually happened during this period.
+This is the set amount of time you'll need to wait before you can claim for certain treatments.
 Please see the Table of Benefits to see what qualifying periods apply to your cover.
-The qualifying period applies to each member.
+The qualifying period applies to each member

 This is the amount you will be paid by dencover following receipt of a valid claim.
 This will be calculated based on your policy and benefit entitlements.